-This is the motivation of an amoral character seeking... well, amusement.
-It's not that they enjoy being good or evil — they may not know or care about the difference — but they do whatever they feel like without regard for others.
+It's Exactly What It Says on the Tin: the motivation of an amoral character seeking... well, amusement.
+It's not that they enjoy being good or evil they may not know or care about the difference but they do whatever they feel like without regard for others.
 They don't need a motivation or justification for doing anything beyond the amusement of the act itself.
-As a result they almost inevitably do things that are dickish, maybe even cruel, but generally not outright evil.
-This same character will lead you into a trap, fight you to the death... and then stop on the brink of killing you to laugh and say "Are you all right?"
+As a result, they almost inevitably do things that are dickish, maybe even cruel, but generally not outright evil.
+This same character will lead you into a trap, fight you to the death and then stop on the brink of killing you to laugh and say "Are you all right?"
 They won't kill the hero, because they find their attempts to save the day amusing, or are intrigued by the sheer selflessness of their thinking.
 They may help the hero, they may help the villain, they may do both at once or screw over both at once.
 They are rarely if ever a driving force behind a story, but they nonetheless play a significant role.
 And why do they do all this?
 Why do they switch sides so often?
-Why are they working below the Big Bad when they're just as powerful and intelligent as he is, if not more?
+Why are they working below the Big Bad when they're just as powerful and intelligent as they are, if not more?
 Why did they make out with the hero of the same gender?

 Because it was fun.
 They'd do just about anything for a lark, really.

 Please note, this is different from For the Evulz.
-While a character who does commits evil acts For the Evulz does so because they like seeing other people suffering, if this character does evil things it is only because they shatter the boredom of everyday life - they're not out to hurt anyone per se, but they don't care (much) if they do.
+Whereas a character who commits evil acts For the Evulz does so because they like seeing other people suffering, if this character does evil things it is only because they shatter the boredom of everyday life the character's not out to hurt anyone per se, but they don't care (much) if they do.

-They usually believe that Victory Is Boring, and if they're a Punch Clock Hero or a Punch Clock Villain, they're in it primarily for the entertainment value.
+They usually believe Victory Is Boring, and if they're a Punch-Clock Hero or a Punch-Clock Villain, they're in it primarily for the entertainment value.
 They're incredibly dangerous to trust, and even they know it, perhaps noting how foolish the hero is to trust them.
-In action movies they can be a really awesome fighter, but they won't attack either side unless there's some entertainment value to be had, or if their life is in danger.
+In action movies, they can be a really awesome fighter, but they won't attack either side unless there's some entertainment value to be had, or if their life is in danger.